Victor2266/Youtube-Playlist-Homescreen-Extension/README.md

 * **Shortcuts** to:
     * Open the playlist directly.
     * Quickly navigate to 'See All Playlists'.
+* **Non Destructive:** the regular homepage is still found below the newly injected playlist.

 **Important Note Regarding "Watch Later":**

 ⚠️ **Warning:** YouTube has removed access to the "Watch Later" playlist via their API.
 Therefore, to use this extension with your "Watch Later" videos, you will need to **transfer them to a different playlist**.